Kruszyn/network-monitor/src/main/resources/static/vendors/jszip/documentation/api_zipobject.md

 ### Attributes

-attribute name              | type        | description
+attribute name              | level        | description
 ----------------------------|-------------|-------------
 `name`                      | string      | the absolute path of the file `dir`                       | boolean     | true if this is a directory